-We have made a review, in accordance with standards established by the American Institute of Certified Public Accountants, of the unaudited interim financial information of PC Connection, Inc. and subsidiaries for the periods ended June 30, 2002 and 2001, as indicated in our report dated July 17, 2002 (October 11 as to Note 9) which includes an explanatory paragraph relating to the restatement; because we did not perform an audit, we expressed no opinion on that information.
+We have made a review, in accordance with standards established by the American Institute of Certified Public Accountants, of the unaudited interim financial information of PC Connection, Inc. and subsidiaries for the periods ended June 30, 2002 and 2001, as indicated in our report dated July 17, 2002; because we did not perform an audit, we expressed no opinion on that information.